-5.1 Nephrogenic Systemic Fibrosis
+Nephrogenic Systemic Fibrosis

-Gadolinium-based contrast agents (GBCAs) increase the risk for nephrogenic systemic fibrosis (NSF) among patients with impaired elimination of the drugs.
-Avoid use of GBCAs among these patients unless the diagnostic information is essential and not available with non-contrast MRI or other modalities.
-The GBCA-associated NSF risk appears highest for patients with chronic, severe kidney disease (GFR less than 30 mL/min/1.73m2) as well as patients with acute kidney injury.
-The risk appears lower for patients with chronic, moderate kidney disease (GFR 30 to 59 mL/min/1.73m) and little, if any, for patients with chronic, mild kidney disease (GFR 60 to 89 mL/min/1.73m).
+GBCAs increase the risk for nephrogenic systemic fibrosis (NSF) among patients with impaired elimination of the drugs.
+Avoid use of Gadoterate Mediumine Injection among these patients unless the diagnostic information is essential and not available with non-contrast MRI or other modalities.
+The GBCA-associated NSF risk appears highest for patients with chronic, severe kidney disease (GFR < 30 mL/min/1.73m2) as well as patients with acute kidney injury.
+The risk appears lower for patients with chronic, moderate kidney disease (GFR 30 to 59 mL/min/1.73m2) and little, if any, for patients with chronic, mild kidney disease (GFR 60 to 89 mL/min/1.73m2).
 NSF may result in fatal or debilitating fibrosis affecting the skin, muscle and internal organs.
-Report any diagnosis of NSF following Gadoterate Mealumine Injection administration to eVenus Pharmaceutical Laboratories, Inc. (1-609-395-8625) or FDA (1-800-FDA-1088 or www.fda.gov/medwatch)
+Report any diagnosis of NSF following Gadoterate Meglumine Injection administration to Fresenius Kabi USA, LLC at 1-800-551-7176 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch toxicity.
+Serum creatinine levels and estimated GFR may not reliably assess renal function in the setting of acute kidney injury.
+For patients at risk for chronically reduced renal function (e.g., age > 60 years, diabetes mellitus, or chronic hypertension), estimate the GFR through laboratory testing.

 Screen patients for acute kidney injury and other conditions that may reduce renal function.
-Features of acute kidney injury consist of rapid (over hours. to days) and usually reversible decrease in kidney function, commonly in the setting of surgery, severe infection, injury or drug-induced kidney toxicity.
-Serum creatinine levels and estimated GFR may not reliably assess renal function in the setting of acute kidney injury.
-For patients at risk for chronically reduced renal function (e.g., age more than 60 years, diabetes mellitus or chronic hypertension), estimate the GFR through laboratory The factors that may increase the risk for NSF are repeated or higher than recommended doses of a GBCA and the degree of renal impairment at the time of exposure.
+Features of acute kidney injury consist of rapid (over hours to days) and usually reversible decrease in kidney function, commonly in the setting of surgery, severe infection, injury or drug-induced kidney

+The factors that may increase the risk for NSF are repeated or higher than recommended doses of a GBCA and the degree of renal impairment at the time of exposure.
 Record the specific GBCA and the dose administered to a patient.
 For patients at highest risk for NSF, do not exceed the recommended Gadoterate Meglumine Injection dose and allow a sufficient period of time for elimination of the drug prior to re-administration.
-For patients receiving hemodialysis, physicians may consider the prompt initiation of hemodialysis following the administration of a GBCA in order to enhance the contras agent's elimination.
-The usefulness of hemodialysis in the prevention of NSF is unknown [see Dosage and Administration (2) and Clinical Pharmacology
+For patients receiving hemodialysis, physicians may consider the prompt initiation of hemodialysis following the administration of a GBCA in order to enhance the contrast agent's elimination.
+The usefulness of hemodialysis in the prevention of NSF is unknown [see Dosage and Administration (2) and Clinical Pharmacology (12)].

-5.2 Hypersensitivity Reactions
+5.3 Hypersensitivity Reactions

 Anaphylactic and anaphylactoid reactions have been reported with gadoterate meglumine, involving cardiovascular, respiratory, and/or cutaneous manifestations.
 Some patients experienced circulatory collapse and died.
-In most cases, initial symptoms occurred within minutes of gadoterate meglumine administration and resolved with prompt emergency treatment see Adverse Reactions (6)1.
+In most cases, initial symptoms occurred within minutes of gadoterate meglumine administration and resolved with prompt emergency treatment [see Adverse Reactions (6)].
+Before Gadoterate Meglumine Injection administration, assess all patients

-- Before Gadoterate Meglumine Injection administration, assess all patients for any history of a reaction to contrast media, bronchial asthma and/or allergic disorders.
-These patients may have an increased risk for a hypersensitivity reaction to Gadoterate Meglumine Injection. - Administer Gadoterate Meglumine Injection only in situations where trained personnel and therapies are promptly available for the treatment of hypersensitivity reactions, including personnel trained in resuscitation.
-During and following Gadoterate Mediumine Injection administration. - observe patients for signs and symptoms of hypersensitivity reactions.
-5.3 Gadolinium Retention
+- for any history of a reaction to contrast media, bronchial asthma and/or allergic disorders.
+These patients may have an increased risk for a hypersensitivity reaction to Gadoterate Mediumine Injection - Administer Gadoterate Mediumine Injection only in situations where trained personnel and therapies are promptly available for the treatment - of hypersensitivity reactions, including personnel trained in resuscitation.
+During and following Gadoterate Meglumine Injection administration, observe patients for signs and symptoms of hypersensitivity reactions.

+5.4 Gadolinium Retention